-- a) the tender from Multiclean WA P/L for the 'Provision of cleaning services' within the City of South Perth (Tender 18/2015) for the period of three years, with the option of a one year extension at the City's discretion, be accepted; and - b) the resolved tender price be included in the Minutes of this meeting.
+That the tender from Multiclean WA P/L for the 'Provision of cleaning services' within the City of South Perth (Tender 18/2015) for the period of three years, with the option of a one year extension at the City's discretion, be accepted for the resolved tender price of \$1,719,186 (ex GST).

-A Request for Tender (RFT) 18/2015 for the "Provision of cleaning services' within the City of South Perth' was advertised in the West Australian on Saturday 24 October 2015 and closed at 2pm Tuesday 24 November 2015.
+A Request for Tender (RFT) 18/2015 for the "Provision of cleaning services" within the City of South Perth' was advertised in the West Australian on Saturday 24 October 2015 and closed at 2pm Tuesday 24 November 2015.